NovoNordisk-OpenSource/connector.sharepoint/README.md

 ## Usage

-Package is meant to be used alongside connector package, but it can be used independently as well.
+Package is meant to be used alongside `{connector}` package, but it can be used independently as well.
 Here is an example of how to connect to a SharePoint site and retrieve data:

 ``` r